 Compared to other studio monitors

-In our honest opinion, the LP-8 is a damn near-perfect monitor.
+In my honest opinion, the LP-8 is a damn near perfect monitor.
 Besides being extremely accurate, they’re incredibly affordable and don’t have nearly as many flaws as the 308P.
 Get the LP-8.

-Everybody knows that our love for Adam Audio is no secret.
+Everybody knows that my love for Adam Audio is no secret.
 While the Adams are a bit colorful, their overall performance is beyond words.
-A superbly-tuned low-end, an exceptionally balanced stereo image, and affordable price put the T7V light years ahead of their competition.
-Our allegiance lies with Adam Audio.
+A superbly-tuned low end, an exceptionally balanced stereo image, and affordable price put the T7V light years ahead of their competition.

-Simply put, the JBL 308P Mk2 are superior monitors stacked against the Yams.
-We find that the HS5 are incredibly overhyped for what they have to offer, and if you’re looking for a reliable primary reference monitor, the 308P is the best choice here.
+Simply put, the JBLs are superior monitors stacked against the Yams.
+I find that the HS8 are incredibly overhyped for what they have to offer, and if you’re looking for a reliable primary reference monitor, the 308P is the best choice here.

-Who are the JBL 308P Mk2 best suited for?
+Who are the JBL 308P Mk2 studio monitors best suited for?